 A reputable provider will not pressure you or make you feel uncomfortable when asking questions.
 If for any reason you feel that you are being taken advantage of, pressured into buying particular items, or not being provided with accurate information, leave and look for another provider.

 Types of Caskets

 The material used in constructing the casket is a critical component in the cost.
 Wood and metal are the most commonly used materials.
 Hardwoods, such as mahogany and walnut, while beautiful, are among the most expensive.
 More commonly found woods such as pine and poplar are generally less expensive.
 Among the metals, bronze is typically the most expensive, followed by copper.
 Stainless steel is usually the most economical choice.
 In addition to traditional wood and metal, alternative choices such as wood covered in cloth and wood veneers are available.
 New options such as fiberglass and plastic are starting to become more widely available.

 Metal caskets are typically are more durable than those made of wood.
 The term “protective” is sometimes used in the merchandising of metal caskets.

 Metal caskets typically use a rubber gasket to seal the casket to help prevent outside elements from entering.
 The gasket does not slow down the decomposition process.
 You may be able to reduce the cost of the casket by eliminating the gasket or choosing a casket that does not require a gasket.
 Wooden caskets do not use a gasket.

 Bronze and copper are the most durable metals and are non-rusting.
-They will, over time, oxidize, but in general, are considered to be the most long lasing.
+They will, over time, oxidize, but in general, they are considered to be the most long-lasting.
 Bronze and copper are measured by weight per square foot.
-Therefore, a 48 ounce copper casket is 50% heavier than a 32 ounce model.
+Therefore, a 48-ounce copper casket is 50% heavier than a 32-ounce model.
 Bronze and copper caskets are generally the most expensive.